zonemaster/zonemaster/docs/specifications/tests/MasterTestPlan.md

 ### Background

-DNSCheck from IIS and Zonecheck from AFNIC are two different software packages that do DNS validation of the quality of a DNS delegation.
-The Zonemaster implementation intends to be a major rewrite of these software packages, and implement the best parts of both.
+DNSCheck from IIS and Zonecheck from AFNIC were two different software packages that do DNS validation of the quality of a DNS delegation.
+The Zonemaster implementation is a major rewrite of these software packages, and implement the best parts of both.